Arts and crafts in special education can be tricky. The challenge is in finding age appropriate gifts that students with disabilities can make.

 2. Chocolate Covered Pretzels

 This one is really fun to do in a special education classroom, believe it or not.
 It sounds hard but it’s not.
-This is totally something that students with disabilities can do.
+This is totally something that you can do with a special education class.
+It’s high on my list of favorite gifts that students with disabilities can make.
 There are a few tricks to make it easier.

 I brought an electric griddle to my classroom to heat up a bowl of chocolate melts.
 This was a little safer than using a stove, plus I could place it at a convenient height for my students.